Skip to content

 4. Apply principles of human resource development with human acquisition, professional development, and performance appraisal.

-5. The ability to lead diverse, interdisciplinary teams.
+5. Lead diverse, interdisciplinary teams.

 6. Use communication skills and emotional intelligence for interdepartmental and external communication and conflict resolution.